ms264556/Hackery/pages/CustomizeZoneDirectorSoftware.md

 We can patch out the code which signature-checks support entitlement files, then upload a 5 year (or longer) entitlement.

 >The Ruckus Support Activation Server (at https://supportactivation.ruckuswireless.com/) is currently handing out 30 day entitlements when asked, so that ZoneDirectors have an endless rolling 30 day entitlement.
->It's useful to see how content can be injected into the software image, or if Ruckus start enforcing Support licenses again in the future.
+>The code below is still useful to see how content can be injected into the software image, or if Ruckus start enforcing Support licenses again in the future.

 ### Extract the upgrade image
 ```bash